Matatiele: History

-Evidence of Stone Age inhabitants in the form of art adorning rocks is found throughout the area.
 In the early 1860s, the Griquas settled here after migrating across the Drakensberg from Philippolis.
 The town was the centre of cattle rustling and gun-running, and order was only restored in 1874 by the Cape Mounted Riflemen.
 The town became a municipality in 1904.

 During Apartheid, white inhabitants lived in the town proper while black and coloured inhabitants lived in the adjacent townships of Harry Gwala Park, Maloti and Itsokolele and surrounding villages.
 Maloti and Harry Gwala Park were zoned for black inhabitants and Itsokolele was zoned for both coloured and black inhabitants.
-Maloti was governed as a exclave of the Transkei.
-Maloti grew into a middle-class township due to the University of Transkei which created an educated black urban class with high-paying professional jobs.
-In recent years, middle-class families have sprung up in Itsokolele and Harry Gwala Park and affluent black families have moved into the town proper and into an affluent planned community called Mountain View whose construction began in the 2000s - and is almost entirely inhabited by black families.
-Despite having experienced no urban decay like other post-Apartheid towns and cities, the town experienced white flight as many white inhabitants left the town proper and moved to isolated farms around the town.
+In recent years, middle-class families have sprung up in Itsokolele and Harry Gwala Park and affluent black families have moved into the town proper and into an affluent planned community called Mountain View whose construction began in the 2000s.
 Many still live in the affluent suburbs in the town like Buxton Park, West End and New Jay.
 Harry Gwala Park, Itsokolele and Maloti now fall under Matatiele Local Municipality.

 The town was a part of the Cape Province until it was transferred to the Natal in 1978.
 In 2005, the municipality was moved from the KwaZulu-Natal province to the Eastern Cape as part of the Twelfth Amendment of the Constitution of South Africa, over the objections of the majority of residents, some of whom in response founded the African Independent Congress.
 On 18 August 2006, the Constitutional Court ruled that the part of the Twelfth Amendment dealing with the transfer of Matatiele from KwaZulu-Natal to the Eastern Cape was invalid due to insufficient consultation with stakeholders.
 The situation was eventually resolved, and Matatiele was confirmed as part of Eastern Cape province under the Thirteenth Amendment.

+Education

+Matatiele is held in high regard for having some of the best schools in the Alfred Nzo District Municipality, King Edward High School, which performs well academically and in terms of sport and was founded in 1890s.
+Students from all over Alfred Nzo District Municipality come to King Edward High School, which is very selective about the students it admits.
+The town also has other schools held in high regard like Saint Monica's Diocesan School, Bergview College, Khanya Public Combined School and Bokamoso Primary School.